 When applied to any surface, in this case, your quartz countertops, hydrogen peroxide can make all those pesky stains disappear without a trace.
 It doesn’t matter if it was a sauce that dripped off the side of your bowl or a piece of chicken that left its mark on the table.
 Hydrogen peroxide will make sure to get them all.

-2. Antimicrobial Properties
+2. Disinfectant Properties

 Germs are everywhere, and they can be a serious detriment to your health.
 But you know what’s worse?
 Germs on the surface you prepare your food on.
 That’s a big no for all of us.